Journal of Empirical Research on Human Research Ethics

-The Journal of Empirical Research on Human Research Ethics is a peer-reviewed academic journal that covers ethics and medical ethics.
-The editor-in-chief is Joan E. Sieber (California State University, East Bay).
+The Journal of Empirical Research on Human Research Ethics is a peer-reviewed academic journal that publishes empirical research on topics in human research ethics.
+The first editor-in-chief was Joan E. Sieber (California State University, East Bay) and the current editor-in-chief is Douglas R Wassenaar (University of KwaZulu-Natal).
 It was established in 2006 and is published by SAGE Publications.

 Abstracting and indexing

 The journal is abstracted and indexed in: